Client-Engineering-Indonesia/workshop-maybank-2025/Lab 2 - Data Integration with Streamsets/2. setup streamsets engine/README.md

 ---

 #### Streamsets Portal
-Back to the Streamsets portal and check the engine
+Back to the streamsets portal and check the engine

 3. **Check the engine**
    - Before the deployment in the VM